FX Intervention and Liquidity

 How to interpret the relationship correctly

-Intervention-linked liquidity is best treated as a transmission channel, not as a complete explanation of market outcomes.
+Intervention-linked liquidity is best treated as a transmission channel rather than as a complete explanation of market outcomes.
 Intervention can reshape funding conditions and balance-sheet capacity, but it does not by itself explain every subsequent move in exchange rates, rates markets, or broader risk assets.

 It should also be kept separate from petrodollar recycling.
 Both can affect cross-border liquidity, but the mechanisms are different.
 Intervention is an official currency operation with an immediate balance-sheet and funding effect, while petrodollar recycling describes how external surpluses are redeployed through reserve or sovereign investment channels.